-Warp ammo is effective against biotic barriers, shields, armor, and organic targets.
-It provides a Damage: +1 against barriers and shields, +1 Penetration against armor, and Damage: +1 against organic unarmored or unshielded targets.
-Against targets surrounded by a mass effect field of some kind that are weightless-such as via Lift, Singularity, or Shockwave-the firer may tag that target's aspect, such as FLOATING HELPLESSLY, for free.
+Warp ammo is effective against shields, armor, and organic targets.
+It provides a Damage: +1 against shields, organic unarmored or unshielded targets, and +1 Penetration against armor.

+Against targets surrounded by a mass effect field that are weightless-such as via Lift, Singularity, or Shockwave-the firer may tag the target's aspect, FLOATING HELPLESSLY, for free.